 The SDSA tests draw all items from the Independent College and Career Readiness (ICCR) item pool, which is part of the Shared Science Assessment Item Bank that consists of items owned by several other states and one U.S. territory.
 Each of these states and the territory has signed a Memorandum of Understanding (MOU) to share content, leadership, and new ideas and methods (see Volume 2, Test Development, for more information).
-In 2023, the full members of the MOU were Connecticut, Hawaii, Idaho, Montana, Oregon, Rhode Island, Utah, West Virginia, and Wyoming.
+In 2024, the full members of the MOU were Connecticut, Hawaii, Idaho, Montana, Oregon, Rhode Island, Utah, West Virginia, and Wyoming.
 New Hampshire, North Dakota, South Dakota, and U.S. Virgin Islands observed and participated in some activities.
-CAI had a supporting and coordinating role for the MOU collaborative efforts.
+Cambium Assessment, Inc. (CAI; formerly the American Institutes for Research [AIR]) had a supporting and coordinating role for the MOU collaborative efforts.
 CAI also worked with the SDDOE to ensure that the items in the test forms which were constructed for all grades within the state uniquely measured the three-dimensional South Dakota Science Standards.